HWL Ebsworth

-HWL Ebsworth is a commercial law firm that operates throughout Australia.
+HWL Ebsworth (HWLE Lawyers or HWLE) is a commercial law firm that operates throughout Australia.
 It is the largest partnership among Australian law firms, with 280 partners.

 HWL Ebsworth operates offices in Adelaide, Brisbane, Canberra, Darwin, Hobart, Melbourne, Norwest, Perth and Sydney.
 It trades in the areas of Banking & Financial Services, Building & Construction, Corporate & Commercial, Insurance, Litigation & Dispute Resolution, Planning & Environment, Government, Real Estate & Projects, Transport and Workplace Relations & Safety.

 History

 HWL Ebsworth traces its foundation back to the 1890s.
 Throughout the second half of the 20th century, the firm was known as Ebsworth and Ebsworth prior to merging with Home Wilkinson Lowry in 2008.

 In 2011 HWL Ebsworth opened its new office in Canberra, one of the largest law offices located in the Australian Capital Territory.
 In 2013 the firm expanded into Western Australia by merging with Downings Legal.
 In 2014 HWL Ebsworth merged with Adelaide commercial law firm Kelly & Co and established an office in Adelaide.